DIVORCE AND FUTURE RETIREMENT BENEFITS

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.

-Acknowledgements to Jennifer Rydberg, Anne Bradley Counts, Colleen Silcox, Matthew Kaminski,
+Acknowledgements to Sarah Shifley, Jennifer Rydberg, Anne Bradley Counts, Colleen Silcox, Matthew Kaminski,

 and June Krumpotick for their work on previous versions of this memo.